getoarmorina3/nextjs-blog/README.md

 npx prisma generate
 npx prisma migrate dev

-# To build the app, use
+# To build the app, use (recommended good for debugging)
 npm run build

-# Finally, run the app by typing
+# To run the app, use
 npm run dev
 ```